Jianlin Cheng, William and Nancy Thompson Distinguished Professor

 Electrical Engineering and Computer Science

-Jianlin Cheng is a professor in the Electrical Engineering and Computer Science Department at the University of Missouri.
-He is affiliated with the University of Missouri Informatics Institute, the National Center for Soybean Biotechnology, the Interdisciplinary Plant Group and the Bond Life Science Center.
-His research is focused on developing computational methods and tools for big biomedical data analysis.
-His research group has developed a number of software tools for analyzing protein structure and function, biological sequences and networks and 3-D genome structure, which are used by scientists around the world.
-His research has been supported by the National Institutes of Health, the National Science Foundation, the U.S. Department of Energy, the U.S. Department of Education and the University of Missouri.
-Cheng is a recipient of the NSF CAREER award and the MU College of Engineering’s junior faculty research award.
+Jianlin (Jack) Cheng is the William and Nancy Thompson Distinguished Professor in the Department of Electrical Engineering and Computer Science at the University of Missouri.
+He received his PhD in information and computer science from the University of California, Irvine in 2006.
+His research is focused on developing machine learning and artificial intelligence (AI) methods and tools for big biomedical data analysis.
+His research group has developed numerous bioinformatics tools for analyzing protein structure and function, biological networks, and 3D genome structure, which are used by scientists around the world.
+His research has been supported by the National Institutes of Health (NIH), the National Science Foundation (NSF), and the U.S. Department of Energy (DOE).
+Cheng was a recipient of the NSF CAREER award and the MU College of Engineering’s junior and senior faculty research awards.

 - MS from Utah State University